gytwo/zen_ui_mod.koplugin/README.md

 <h1 align="center">Zen UI</h1>

-A clean and minimal UI for [KOReader](https://github.com/koreader/koreader).
-Zen UI removes visual clutter and replaces it with a streamlined, intuitive, and distraction-free e-reader experience.
+<p align="center">A clean, minimal UI for KOReader. </p>

 ## Philosophy

-Zen UI is built on one idea: **less is more.** Every feature either removes noise or adds something genuinely useful.
-All settings are conveniently organized in one place.
-The minimal UI loads fast, stays out of the way, and aims to make your reading more enjoyable.
+Zen UI is built around a simple idea: less is more.
+Everything in Zen UI was meticulously designed either to remove clutter or add clear value.
+The interface stays fast, light, and focused on making reading more enjoyable.

-Throughout development, three things were non-negotiable: **performance**, **stability**, and **battery life**.
-Patches are applied only when their feature is enabled.
-On e-ink devices where every refresh costs power and every frame counts, that matters.
+Throughout development, three things were non-negotiable: **performance**, **stability**, and **ease of use**.
+Every feature was tuned for battery efficiency and fluid responsiveness.

 ## Speed & Performance